mijanurdev/Flowers-Gloom_Responsive/Readme.md

 ## 📖 Project Overview

-Flower Gloom is a responsive flower shop landing page designed to showcase fresh flowers and plants in a clean and attractive layout.
+Flower Gloom is a responsive flower shop landing page designed using HTML and CSS.

-The website includes a navigation bar, hero section, flower product cards, a plants lover section, special deals, newsletter subscription area, and footer.
+The website showcases fresh flowers and plants with product cards, special deals, a newsletter section, and a clean footer layout.

 ## 🛠️ Main Technologies